Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 Second, experienced candidates should be prepared for more total interviews, because you’ll likely have 5-10+ before you receive an offer.
 These interviews will be with a range of different people.
 This usually includes team members across levels, including people at, above, and below the level to which you’ve applied.

-The types of questions you’ll encounter will be the same as we covered above: behavioral, technical, and business acumen.
-However, interviews for more senior candidates (like VPs), tend to focus more on behavioral and business acumen questions, and less on technical skills.
+The types of questions you’ll encounter will be the same as we covered above: behavioral, technical, and business sense.
+However, interviews for more senior candidates (like VPs), tend to focus more on behavioral and business sense questions, and less on technical skills.
 With that said, we’d recommend preparing for all 3 types of questions for candidates at all levels.

 During the interview process at Goldman Sachs, you’ll face the following question types: